 Prostate cancer is a disease in which cancer cells grow in the prostate gland.
 The prostate is a walnut-sized gland in men.
 It surrounds the urethra, the tube that carries urine out of the body.
 The prostate makes a fluid that is part of semen.

 Copyright © Nucleus Medical Media, Inc.

 The sooner prostate cancer is treated, the better the outcome.
-Call your doctor right away if you think you have this condition.

-Factors that may increase the risk of prostate cancer include: Family history of prostate cancer, especially father or brotherFamily history of prostate cancer diagnosed at a young ageA high-fat diet
+Prostate cancer is more common in men who are aged 55 years and older.
+It is also more common in black men than white men.
+Other factors that may increase your chance of prostate cancer include: Family history of prostate cancer, especially father or brotherFamily history of prostate cancer diagnosed at a young ageA high-fat diet

 These symptoms may be caused by other conditions, such as